 English – The Universal Language of Pilots

 English is the language spoken by all pilots around the world.
 No matter where you attend flight school, and no matter where you find employment as a pilot, the language you use to communicate with Air Traffic Control (ATC) and other pilots is English.
 Aviation English can be a challenge for student pilots whose first language is not English.
-However, here at Epic we successfully train hundreds of students from around the world who speak English as a second language, so you can do it, too.
+However, here at Epic we successfully train thousands of students from around the world who speak English as a second language, so you can do it, too.
 It is imperative that you are able to speak, listen, read, and comprehend English with ease in order to complete your training and become a commercial pilot.

 What if I enroll at Epic Flight Academy but still have challenges with English?

 Occasionally we do welcome international students who score sufficiently in their English proficiency to be accepted, but upon arrival in Ground School, we discover that they could use some assistance with their English.
 To help these students, we offer English tutoring.
 Every English tutor at Epic is trained in teaching English as a second language and will review vocabulary and topics you are covering in Ground School.
-English tutoring classes are designed specifically for each student in order to focus on their needs.
+English tutoring classes are custom-designed specifically for each student in order to focus on their unique needs.
 With customized English lessons, students who receive tutoring are able to keep up in Ground School and make regular progress in their aviation studies.

 Are you ready to improve your English?